 Wrapping up

-Overall, the scalability and simplicity offered by Vercel Functions paired with Mailtrap’s SMTP service make this solution production-ready.
+Overall, the scalability and simplicity offered by Vercel Functions paired with Mailtrap’s official integration or the SMTP service make this solution production-ready.

 By using the setup from this article, you can confidently send transactional emails from your Next.js app—no need to maintain a separate backend server.